FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 You: Nothing daily.
 Your billing clerk reviews a small exception queue once a week.
 You approve a finalized summary before OHIP submission — the same way you approve claims today.

-Your staff: Mount sensors with adhesive strips in exam rooms and physician offices (about two hours total on day one).
+Your staff: For our founding practices, pilot setup involves mounting sensors with adhesive strips in exam rooms and physician offices (approximately two hours).
 After that, nothing changes in your daily workflow.

 Us: We ship the sensors, configure everything remotely, connect your EMR and phone system, and monitor the platform.
 If a sensor goes offline, we know before you do.

-Your billing process: AutoBill generates documented time entries.
+Your billing process: Our platform generates documented time entries.
 Your clinic still submits OHIP claims through your normal billing workflow.
 We never submit claims on your behalf.

 Ontario family physicians spend an average of 19.1 hours per week on administrative tasks — time that was previously uncompensated.
 (OCFP, 2023)